What is Multifactor Authentication?

 What are the advantages of using a USB security key?

-Physical USB security keys can provide the highest security for logons and are the most difficult for a hacker to get past.
-There is an extra cost per key so we don’t anticipate using these everywhere, but in cases where the highest security is needed we can set you up with one of these keys.
+Physical USB security keys are useful when you do not have a cell phone to use as your MFA device.
+They also provide the highest security for logons and are the most difficult for a hacker to get past.
+USB security keys have to be purchased so we don’t anticipate most people will use them, but in cases where you have no cell phone or the highest security is needed you can purchase a key and use it as your second factor device.

 What if I get a new phone?